-If your WordPress blog is hosted on SiteGround, you can now easily upgrade the PHP version of your site to the latest PHP version (7.1, 7.2, 7.3 or higher) without breaking your site.
-If you haven’t heard of SiteGround before, you can check out a full overview of SiteGround’s services on Hosting.review.
+If your WordPress blog is hosted on SiteGround, you can now easily upgrade the PHP version of your site to the latest PHP version (7.4 or higher) without breaking your site.

 Table of Contents

-Quite sometime back, WordPress changed its minimum requirements from PHP 5.6 to PHP version 7.2 or greater for it to be stable and run more efficiently.
-It has been found that benchmarks of WordPress sites using PHP 7.2 or greater are showing a speed improvement of two to three times compared to older versions of PHP.
+Quite some time back, WordPress changed its minimum requirements from PHP 5.6 to PHP version 7.4 or greater for it to be stable and run more efficiently.
+It has been found that benchmarks of WordPress sites using PHP 7.4 or greater are showing a speed improvement of two to three times compared to older versions of PHP.

-How to upgrade WordPress PHP version To 7.2 or 7.3 easily
+How to upgrade WordPress PHP version to 7.4 easily

 NOTE: Update all your themes and plugins to the latest version before starting this process.

-Though PHP version 7 .2 and 7.3 has been available to all SiteGround customers for a long time, now is the best time for WordPress users to upgrade as you can take full advantage of the considerable performance boost it provides.
+Though PHP version 7 .4 has been available to all SiteGround customers for a long time, now is the best time for WordPress users to upgrade as you can take full advantage of the considerable performance boost it provides.

 Step 2 – Now, navigate to the PHP Config section and have a look at the PHP version your website is currently using.
-If it is below PHP version 7.2, an option to run an automated check will be displayed to you, using which you scan all your active themes and plugins and verify if they are compatible with PHP 7.2/7.3.
+If it is below PHP version 7.4, an option to run an automated check will be displayed to you, using which you can scan all your active themes and plugins and verify if they are compatible with PHP 7.4.

 Step 5 – Once you have updated or removed the incompatible plugins and themes on your site, check for compatibility again and if your site is fully compatible, click on the upgrade button.